-The SSCC Nursing Program offers the Associate Degree Nursing (ADN) Program.
+The SSCC Nursing Program offers the traditional Associate Degree Nursing (ADN) Program with an evening ADN Program option offered biennially (odd years).
 Twenty-one (21) months, or five consecutive semesters, are required to complete the program.
 Students who have successfully completed the ADN program through the end of the third semester may opt to take the NCLEX-PN licensure exam to become a Licensed Practical Nurse (LPN).
-A student may opt out of the ADN program at this point to work as an LPN, or the student may continue and complete the ADN program as long as progression criteria are met.
+A student may opt out of the ADN program at this point to work as an LPN (non-traditional), or the student may continue and complete the ADN program if progression criteria are met.
 Students who successfully complete the ADN program may take the NCLEX-RN licensure exam to become a Registered Nurse (RN).
 Students may also bridge into the ADN-RN Mobility program option from other health programs, for example, paramedic to RN, LPN to RN, veteran LPN/paramedic to RN, and others as determined by the College.
 Final student selection for either program of study is made by the SSCC Nursing Program Admissions Committee.
-Information regarding admission may be found in the SSCC Catalog, Nursing Program Student Handbook, and on the SSCC website at www.sheltonstate.edu/nursing.
+Information regarding admission may be found in the SSCC Catalog, Nursing Program Student Handbook and on the SSCC website at www.sheltonstate.edu/nursing.

-To qualify for admission into the SSCC Nursing Program, applicants must meet the following requirements and submit all required documents by the application submission deadline.
+To qualify for admission into the SSCC Nursing Program, applicants must meet the requirements below and submit all required documents by the application submission deadline.

-Minimum Admission Criteria for the Two-Year Associate Degree Nursing Program
+Minimum Admission Criteria for the Two-Year Associate Degree Nursing or Practical Nursing Program